The Farm (Miró): Description

-The Farm is the culminating work of the "retailer" time of Joan Miró, made when he was 29 years old, and James J. Sweeney considered as "key work of the artist's later development."
+The Farm is the culminating work of the "detailist" period of Joan Miró, made when he was 29 years old, and James J. Sweeney considered as "key work of the artist's later development."
 He worked on it for nine months of tough preparation.
 The mythical relationship with the land held by Miró is summarized in this table, the graphic nature of naive and unrealistic of all objects: the animals are domestic, plants are the ones that the man works and objects are all of daily use and necessary for the home.
 Learn all the details to a minimum, is called the "Miró handwriting" starting point for the following years of his contact with surrealism.

 The painting denotes all the familiarity that was represented with Miró.
 It is made in a place where you can see the daily activities of a farmhouse and the characteristics of the building objects and animals.
 The clear definition of the drawings can easily achieves the recognition of all without causing any confusion.
 Like a stock shows a mule, some chickens, a dog, a goat, a rabbit, snails, insects and lizards, most isolated and most of them placed on any object that ago as a display on pedestals, the possibility of union between the object and animal piece by Braque "says justification" and get moving among the other elements of the work depicted.
 The building of the house includes the crevices and cracks in the plastered wall.
 In the center of the painting is a large eucalyptus born of a black circle, which contrasts with the white circle representing the Sun from the sky.
 All elements of this painting, animals and objects came to be in the form of prototypes symbol that would appear in several works by Miró, for example one of the most common is the ladder representing evasion.